ericoc/gaw.sh/README.md

 ---------------------------------------

+## Public URL statistics

+There is also a publicly usable function by which to show the number of visits to a short URL using "go.php".
+The number of visits to a specific alias can be shown by appending the alias with "/i/", such as http://gaw.sh/i/whatever

 ## Administering URLs

 I built a simple administration panel to view/manage URLs at /admin/ which just uses .htaccess/.htpasswd for authentication.